dmytrodubinin/Harmony-theme-for-Logseq/README.md

 ## Features

 - modern design with pleasing to the eyes
 - beautiful minimalistic tags with simple animations
+- internal and external links are more distinguishable
 - increase image size on hover
 - custom code blocks style
-- and more
+- and many more...

 ![Dark Theme](harmony-demo-black.png)
 ![Dark Theme](harmony-demo-white.png)